kaojonathan/PowerSimulator/README.md

 Dual use calculator:

 	1. Given the parameters for a hypothesis test and a sample size, the calculator returns the values for type I error, type II error and statistical power.

-	2. Given the parameters for a hypothesis test and a desired statistical power, the calculator returns the value for type I error, type II error, and required sample size.
+	2. Given the parameters for a hypothesis test and a desired statistical power, the calculator returns the values for type I error, type II error, and required sample size.

 Calculates for the following Hypothesis Tests: